-In week 1, I pointed out a major short coming of this kitchen was the mass of open space in the middle where there definitely should have been an island.
+In week 1, I pointed out a major short coming of this kitchen was the mass of open space in the middle.
+There definitely should have been an island here!
 The previous owner had an awkward small dining table in the middle, but this didn’t provide any additional storage or much needed counter space.

-Now that we solved the countertop dilemma, it was time to select cabinetry that would fit both the space and the island top.
+Now that we solved the countertop dilemma, it was time to select base cabinets that would fit both the space and the island top.
 We decided on unfinished stock cabinetry so we could paint them ourselves.
-The pre-finished cabinets just didn’t fit with the existing cabinets.
+The pre-finished cabinets just didn’t jive with the existing cabinets.
 These came in at about $300.
-We used two 15 inch cabinets for the sides and one 18 inch for the middle.
+We used two 15 inch base cabinets for the sides and one 18 inch for the middle.